iTaxoTools/DNAconvert/README.md

     optional arguments:
       -h, --help            show this help message and exit --cmd                 activates the command-line interface
+      --allow_empty_sequences
+                            set this to keep the empty sequences in the output file
       --informat INFORMAT   format of the input file --outformat OUTFORMAT
                             format of the output file